groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-import/embed-ole-objects-word-documents-groupdocs-java/_index.md

 - **Trim unnecessary content** – embed only the pages you really need.
 - **Manage memory** – use Java’s `-Xmx` flag to allocate sufficient heap space for big files.
 - **Stay up‑to‑date** – newer GroupDocs.Merger releases often include performance optimizations.

+## Common Issues and Solutions
+- **Incorrect file path:** Verify that both the Word and PDF paths are absolute or correctly relative to the project root.
+- **Out‑of‑memory errors:** Increase JVM heap size or process documents in smaller batches.
+- **Corrupted PDF:** Ensure the source PDF opens normally in a viewer before embedding.
+- **Missing OLE icon:** Check that the Word template isn’t protected against OLE insertion.

 ## Frequently Asked Questions